 5. Consolidate Credit Card Debt into an Installment Loan

-If you already have credit cards and exceed your 30% credit card limit capacity, then you need to evaluate options to consolidate credit card debt into a single installment loan.
+If you already have credit cards and exceed your 30% credit card limit capacity, you need to evaluate options to consolidate credit card debt into a single installment loan.

 Finding lenders comfortable with refinancing your credit card debt is easier said than done, but here are a few options below:

 6. Request Your Credit Report Regularly